cpliakas/dynamo-db-odm/README.md

 Transformers convert attribute values set through the entity object to something else.

-The following example builds upon the book entity above to use a transformer that converts a `\DateTime` object to a Unix timestamp stored in the `created` attribute.
+The following example builds upon the book entity above to transform `\DateTime` objects set as the `created` attribute to Unix timestamps.

 ```php